USGS-R/RSurvey/README.md

 by choosing to customize the start-up options and specifying the SDI interface (not the default).

 Open an R session and install **RSurvey** and its dependent packages from CRAN using the following command:

     > install.packages("RSurvey")

 In addition to the required packages, **RSurvey** uses functions in a number of recommended packages.
 If any of these recommended packages are missing, **RSurvey** will offer to install them when it first starts up.
-Note that the license for the dependent package **tripack** explicitly forbids commercial use.
+Note that the license for the recommended package **tripack** explicitly forbids commercial use.

 Support for displaying table data is provided by [tktable](http://tktable.sourceforge.net/ "tktable"),